GuyDupenloup/gpt2_model_from_research_papers/README.md

 d_k = d_v is the size of the Key and Value matrices (although not mentioned, d_q is the same size).

-Thus, the Transformer paper states that the head output size *d_head* is equal to 64, and that *d_head* and *d_model* are linked by following relationship:
+Thus, the Transformer paper states that the head output size *d_head* is equal to 64, and that *d_head* and *d_model* are linked by the following relationship:

         n_heads = d_model / 64

-The GPT and GPT-2 papers don't mention any change in the value of *d_head* or the relationship between *d_head* and *d_model*, so we assume they are the same across all GPT-2 model sizes.
+The GPT and GPT-2 papers don't mention any change in the value of *d_head* or the relationship between *d_head* and *d_model*, so I assumed that they are the same across all GPT-2 model sizes.

 We can now add the number of heads *n_heads* to the table.